ericjanto/personal-blog/content/posts/articles/2020-11-26-understanding-graph-algorithms-I.md

 **Good for Undirected-Check**

 It's easy to check whether a graph is undirected or not.
 If it's an undirected graph, the *corresponding adjacency matrix is symmetric* around the diagonal.
-If you don't know why that is the case, I'd advise you to draw an undirected graph and write down the adjacency matrix.
+If you don't know why this is the case, I'd advise you to draw an undirected graph and write down the adjacency matrix.

 **Good for Adjacency-Check**